 Expedited examination

-Requests for expedited examination (either through PPH or otherwise) have not been processed since July 2024, but have resumed this month.
-CIPO has indicated that expedited examination requests submitted before mid-November 2024 have now been processed.
-CIPO has confirmed there exist many expedited examination cases that are significantly past the service standard or performance target for examination.
-The Office will no longer issue confirmation letters for special orders for expedited examination.
+Requests for expedited examination (either through PPH or otherwise) had not been processed since July 2024, but have resumed in May 2025.
+CIPO has indicated that all expedited examination requests submitted before May 2025 have now been processed, and confirmation that the request was compliant can be verified in the Canadian Patents Database, as the Office will no longer issue written confirmation of compliance.
+CIPO has confirmed that, though these cases have been processed, there exist many expedited examination cases that are significantly past the service standard or performance target for examination.

 Requests for Continued Examination